Please Note: This workshop is now SOLD OUT. We will have more workshops available in 2018.

 In the first part of the workshop Alexander will give you a detailed run-down of Lightroom’s Develop module.
 You’ll be able to get an insight into his wealth of experience processing photos solely in Lightroom.
 The options in every single panel will be explained – and not just what they do, but how they can be used to process images more effectively and creatively.

 A special focus will lie on local adjustments (Graduated Filters, Radial Filter, Adjustment Brush) because that’s really where the true power and magic of processing photos for maximum effect lies.
+This includes the brand new and exciting Range Mask feature of the most recently released Lightroom 7 (now named “Lightroom Classic CC”) of course!

 Part II – Practice: Processing Photos!